COVID-19: Guidance for Graduate Programs, Students, and Clinical Fellows

 As a reminder, for the purposes of ASHA certification, Clinical Fellows have 48 months from the date their CF experience began to complete their experience.
 Your end date may be extended past your original expected end date.

 Please keep in mind that all local, state, and federal regulations, and employer policies, must be followed at all times.
 This is an unprecedented and fluid circumstance.
 We know that everyone is doing their best continue client/patient/student care and that Clinical Fellows need to continue to increase their skills/readiness for independent practice.
 The CFCC understands the uniqueness of the situation; however, we have the responsibility to ensure that CF experiences are completed in a reasonable and responsible way to ensure Clinical Fellows are prepared for independent practice without sacrificing client/patient/student care.

-In all cases, clinical educators, and CF mentors must meet the requirements as outlined in the 2020 certification standards.
+In all cases, CF mentors must meet the requirements as outlined in the 2020 certification standards, which includes 2 hours of professional development in the area of supervision completed at least once after receiving the CCC-SLP, and 9 months of full-time equivalent post-certification experience.
 Please remember that all clinical educators, graduate students, Clinical Fellows, and CF mentors must ensure that telepractice and telesupervision are completed in accordance with HIPAA, FERPA, and prevailing local, state, and/or federal regulations.

 firstname.lastname@example.org with any questions.